scala/scala/spec/02-identifiers-names-and-scopes.md

 Bindings of each kind are assigned a precedence which determines whether one binding can shadow another:

+1. Definitions and declarations in lexical scope that are not [top-level](09-top-level-definitions.html) have the highest precedence.
-1. Definitions and declarations that are local, inherited, or made available by a package clause and also defined in the same compilation unit as the reference to them, have the highest precedence.
+1. Definitions and declarations that are either inherited, or made available by a package clause and also defined in the same compilation unit as the reference to them, have the next highest precedence.
 1. Explicit imports have the next highest precedence.
 1. Wildcard imports have the next highest precedence.
 1. Bindings made available by a package clause, but not also defined in the same compilation unit as the reference to them, as well as bindings supplied by the compiler but not explicitly written in source code, have the lowest precedence.

 There are two different name spaces, one for [types](03-types.html#types)